Data labeling for AI research is highly inconsistent, study finds

 Compensation and reproducibility

 For annotators, labeling tasks tend to be monotonous and low-paying — ImageNet workers made a median of $2 per hour in wages.
-Unfortunately, the Quantitative Science Studies survey shows that the AI field largely the issue of fair compensation largely unaddressed.
+Unfortunately, the Quantitative Science Studies survey shows that the AI field leaves the issue of fair compensation largely unaddressed.
 Most publications didn’t indicate what type of reward they offered to labelers or even include a link to the training dataset.

 Beyond doing a disservice to labelers, the lack of links threatens to exacerbate the reproducibility problem in AI.
 At ICML 2019, 30% of authors failed to submit code with their papers by the start of the conference.
 And one report found that 60% to 70% of answers given by natural language processing models were embedded somewhere in the benchmark training sets, indicating that the models were often simply memorizing answers.

 “Some of the papers we analyzed described in great detail how the people who labeled their dataset were chosen for their expertise, from seasoned medical practitioners diagnosing diseases to youth familiar with social media slang in multiple languages.
 That said, not all labeling tasks require years of specialized expertise, such as more straightforward tasks we saw, like distinguishing positive versus negative business reviews or identifying different hand gestures,” the coauthors of the Quantitative Science Studies paper wrote.
-“Even the more seemingly-straightforward classification tasks can still have substantial room for ambiguity and error for the inevitable edge cases, which require training and verification processes to ensure a standardized dataset.”
+“Even the more seemingly straightforward classification tasks can still have substantial room for ambiguity and error for the inevitable edge cases, which require training and verification processes to ensure a standardized dataset.”

 Moving forward